lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 		}
 			.frame(maxWidth: 200.0)
 	}

 	// MARK: Private properties

 	@State
 	private var name = "Steve"

 }
 ```

 File length doesn't have a specific line number limitation, since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., but also D.R.Y., K.I.S.S., Y.A.G.N.I., and so on.)
 Following the principles won't let an engineer create an unacceptably long file.
 However, if an engineer isn't experienced and doesn't have an experienced reviewer, the number of 200 lines (including all formatting and comments) could be used for guidance.
-Though, this doesn't mean that well organized files of the length of 201 or even 300 lines are necessarily evil – an engineer shall be guided by their common sense.
+Though, this doesn't mean that well organized files of the length of 201 or even 300 lines are necessarily evil – use you common sense as a general guidance.

 <h4 id="imports">Imports</h4>